alimranahmed/CodeIgnitor-Post/readme.txt

 Technical Description
 ----------------------

-Model: I have create tree controller in this project.
+Model: I have create three models in this project.
 The prefix m_ is used to identify the file as model easily.
 	1. m_db: The common  operations on database(CRUD)
 	2. m_comment: The operations on database related to comments.
 	3. m_user: The operations on database related to users.